arunavo4/GeoVisualization/README.md

 This Web-Tool is used to read the data from GeoFauna App and Provide Insight into it.

+## Abstract
+- The overall purposes of this project are to systematically collect wildlife survey data in a standard format.
+- Organize, manage, analyse and visualise the collected data.
+- It uses the geospatial information in the data to build informative visual analysis of the geotagged  data.
+- This data then can be used to make informed decisions based on factual data collected from the field survey

 Use the .exe file in Release to run it diectly.
 [Link to download](https://github.com/arunavo4/GeoVisualization/releases/download/v1.0.1/GeoVis-5-EXE.rar)

 ## Map Area